 For several reasons, understanding what to expect during an exterior home inspection after a storm is important.
 Firstly, it allows you to set reasonable expectations for the process.
 Because of this, you’re prepared for thorough home inspections.
 These areas will include roofing, siding, windows, gutters, fencing, decks, and personal property.
 This knowledge then enables you to ask informed questions.
 This will then allow you to gain insights into potential damage.
 Secondly, knowing the inspection process allows you to work well with your contractor.
-This then ensures that no aspect of your home’s exterior is overlooked.

 Moreover, by understanding the details of post-storm inspections, you can make informed decisions about necessary repairs or replacements.
 Doing so prevents further deterioration and safeguards your property.
 Ultimately, this awareness offers you peace of mind.
 You can then rest assured that you’re taking steps to maintain your home’s beauty, safety, and value.